Bing and the Microsoft Search Ecosystem

 Last updated

 Bing’s headline market share of around 5% globally invites underestimation.1 The more useful frame is the range of search surfaces that draw from the Bing index: Microsoft Copilot, ChatGPT Search, Yahoo, and portions of DuckDuckGo all retrieve web content from it.
-Getting indexed in Bing is therefore a prerequisite for appearing across a much wider set of search surfaces than Bing’s own share implies.
+Getting indexed in Bing is therefore the main route to appearing across a much wider set of search surfaces than Bing’s own share implies.

 Bing as a search engine